cyverse/cyverse-sdk/docs/using-agave/docs/postit_helper.md

 ```

 This sample script is not extremely robust in that it does very little error checking.
 It does not check, for example, for correctness in the `list_of_files.txt` or whether the files actually exist.
-Further, the number of accesses (10) and time available (600s), and storage system (`data.iplantcollaborative.org`) are hard coded into the script.
+Further, the number of accesses (10), time available (600s), and storage system (`data.iplantcollaborative.org`) are hard coded into the script.
 It is left to the user to customize beyond the default settings.

 Once it is copied, simply execute the script providing the list of files as a command line argument: